 William Binney is a former high-level National Security Agency intelligence official who, after his 2001 retirement after 30 years, blew the whistle on NSA surveillance programs.
 His outspoken criticism of the NSA during the George W. Bush administration made him the subject of FBI investigations that included a raid on his home in 2007.
 Even before Edward Snowden's NSA whistle blowing, Binney publicly revealed that NSA had access to telecommunications companies' domestic and international billing records, and that since 9/11 the agency has intercepted some 15 to 20 trillion communications.
 The Snowden disclosures confirmed many of the surveillance dangers Binney "without the benefit of documents" had been warning about under both the Bush and Obama administrations.

-Susan P. Crawford is a co-director of the Berkman Center for Internet & Society at Harvard and will be joining the Harvard Law School faculty in July 2015.
-She is the author of Captive Audience and The Responsive City, served as President Barack Obama's Special Assistant for Science, Technolaogy, and Innovation Policy (2009) and is a columnist for Bloomberg View.
+Susan Crawford is a co-director of the Berkman Center for Internet & Society at Harvard and will be joining the Harvard Law School faculty in July 2015.
+She is the author of Captive Audience and The Responsive City, served as President Barack Obama's Special Assistant for Science, Technology, and Innovation Policy (2009) and is a columnist for Backchannel.
 She is a former Board Member of ICANN, the founder of OneWebDay, and has advised the Bloomberg and de Blasio administrations.
 Her research focuses on telecommunications policy and the use of technology by cities.

 Thomas Drake was a senior executive at the National Security Agency.
 His first day on the job was 9/11.
 While at NSA he witnessed massive multi-billion dollar contract fraud, government wrongdoing, the cover up of critical pre- and post-9/11 intelligence, as well as widespread violations of the 4th Amendment and privacy rights of citizens through a super secret mass dragnet surveillance program approved by the White House.